Alex Rider: Eagle Strike

 Eagle Strike was published in 2003.
 Popstar Damian Cray hopes to destroy the drug-making countries of the world by hijacking the United States nuclear arsenal.
-Suspicious of him, Alex takes Cray on without the help of the skeptical MI6.
-Cray releases a state-of-the-art games console called the 'Gameslayer.' with its first game, 'Feathered Serpent', being much more than it seems.
+Suspicious of him, Alex takes Cray on without the help of the sceptical MI6.
+Cray releases a state-of-the-art games console called the 'Gameslayer', with its first game, 'Feathered Serpent', being much more than it seems.
 Alex uncovers a plot involving the US government and the international community but is caught spying and forced into a real-life version of 'Feathered Serpent' which he manages to escape by cheating.
 He leaves Damian Cray's mansion after stealing a piece of equipment vital to Damian's plan but is forced to give it up because Damian kidnaps Alex's girlfriend, Sabina.
 The two enter Air Force One, where Damian Cray launches nuclear missiles at the drug-supplying countries.
 Cray kills Yassen Gregorovich, but soon after Alex pushes Cray to his death.
 He then stops the missiles before they can hit their targets.
-Just before dying, Gregorovich tells Alex to look for a criminal organization called Scorpia, a group he claims his father worked for.
-The book was adapted as the basis for the second season of the Alex Rider television series.
+Just before dying, Gregorovich tells Alex to look for a criminal organization called Scorpia, a group he claims Alex's father worked for.
+The book was adapted as the basis for the second series of the Alex Rider television series.

 Scorpia

 Scorpia was published in 2004.
-Following the advice of the assassin Yassen Gregorovich, Alex seeks the criminal organization "Scorpia" to find the truth about his father.
+Following the advice of the assassin Yassen Gregorovich, Alex seeks the criminal organization Scorpia to find the truth about his father.
 He is soon recruited by Scorpia executive Julia Rothman, and he is trained as an assassin before being ordered to kill Mrs. Jones.
 He fails in this mission but realigns with MI6 after learning that thousands of schoolchildren in London would die if he did not help them.
-Alex is returned to Scorpia as a double agent and discovers the broadcasting dishes that Scorpia intends to use to kill their targets, which are later lifted into the sky by a hot air balloon.
+Alex is returned to Scorpia as a double agent and discovers the broadcasting dishes that Scorpia intends to use to kill their targets, including Alex, as he was injected at their training school in Malagosto, which are later lifted into the sky by a hot air balloon.
 Rothman's henchman, Nile, tries to stop Alex, but he is afraid of heights, causing him to slip and fall to his death after being taunted by Alex.
 Alex manages to stop the death of the schoolchildren while Rothman herself is killed when the dish equipment falls on top of her.
 At the end of the novel, Mrs. Jones and Alan Blunt tell Alex the truth about his father; he was an MI6 agent working as a double agent in Scorpia attempting to take down the organization.
-They also explain his parents' death, ordered by Julia Rothman after she was noted of his father's treachery along with the true details of the event that happened on Albert Bridge.
+They also explain his parents' death, ordered by Julia Rothman after she was notified of his father's treachery along with the true details of the event that happened on Albert Bridge.
 As Alex leaves Liverpool Street, a Scorpia sniper shoots him.
+The book was adapted as the basis for the third series of the Alex Rider television series.